Cuba entry requirements for Uzbekistan passport holders

 Frequently asked questions

-No. Uzbekistan passport holders cannot get a visa on arrival in Cuba.
-You must apply at a Cuban embassy or consulate before you travel.
+No. Uzbek passport holders cannot get a visa on arrival.
+You must obtain a visa from a Cuban embassy or consulate before you travel.
+Without it, you'll be denied boarding.

-No. The visa is not extendable for Uzbek passport holders.
-You must leave before the visa expires.
-Overstaying can result in fines or difficulties with future travel.
+No. The visa for Uzbek citizens is not extendable.
+You must leave Cuba before your visa expires.
+Overstaying can result in fines and difficulties with future travel.

 Yes.
-Immigration requires proof of a return or onward ticket.
-Keep a printed copy or screenshot on your phone.
+Immigration officials may ask to see a confirmed return or onward ticket.
+Make sure you have a printed copy of your itinerary.

 Official sources